 \section{Microlocal preliminaries}

-In this section, we will review several well-known calculi in the literature, including the b-calculus and scattering calculus, which will be presented in Subsections \ref{b-calculus subsection} and \ref{subsection the scattering calculus}, as well as Vasy's second microlocalized calculus, which will be presented in subsection \ref{Subsection Vasy's second microlocalized calculus}.
-The three-body calculus, which is reviewed carefully in Subsection \ref{Subsection Vasy's second microlocalized calculus}, and had already been defined in \cite{AndrasThesis}, will now be considered with decoupled indices.
-Additionally, we will introduce the ``cone calculus'', which is itself a new calculus, though it's basically a direct combination of the scattering and b-calculus, and thus require no new theoretical understandings.
-This will be introduced in Subsection \ref{subsection the cone calculus}.
-Finally, in Subsection \ref{parameters-dependent families subsection}, we will examine parameterized families of pseudodifferential operators that exhibit specific large-parameters behaviors.
-Before we delve into the individual cases, we shall remark that there are two central concepts which are present throughout our constructions.
-The first is the notion of \emph{conormal symbols}, which can be defined on any compact manifold $M$ with corners.
-Let $\{ H_{j} \}_{j=1}^{N}$ be the collection of boundary hypersurfaces of $M$, and let $\{ \rho_{H_{j}} \}_{j=1}^{N}$ be their defining functions.
-Let also $\mathcal{V}(M)$ be the Lie algebra of smooth vector fields on $M$, then we will define
+In this section, we will review several well-known pseudodifferential algebras in the literature.
+These include the conormal, or small b-algebra and scattering algebra, which will be presented in \S \ref{b-calculus subsection} and \S \ref{subsection the scattering calculus} respectively, as well as Vasy's second microlocalized (sc,b) algebra, which will be discussed in \S \ref{subsection Vasy's second microlocalized calculus}.
+The three-body algebra, which is reviewed carefully in \S \ref{subsection Vasy's second microlocalized calculus}, and which have already been defined in \cite{AndrasThesis}, will now be considered with decoupled indices.
+Additionally, we will introduce the conormal `cone algebra', which is a combination of the scattering algebra and the b-algebra on a cone, and thus require no new theoretical understanding, and will be introduced in \S \ref{subsection the cone calculus}.
+Finally, in \S \ref{parameters-dependent families subsection}, we will consider parameterized families of pseudodifferential operators which exhibit specific large-parameter behaviors.

+We shall introduce some central concepts which will be relevant throughout our constructions below.
+The first is the notion of \emph{conormal symbols}, which can be defined on any smooth manifold $M$ with corners: Let $\{ H_{j} \}_{j=1}^{N}$ be the collection of boundary hypersurfaces of $M$, $\{ \rho_{H_{j}} \}_{j=1}^{N}$ be their defining functions, and let also $\mathcal{V}(M)$ be the Lie algebra of smooth vector fields on $M$.
+Then we will define